This document is to provide campus users with a list of questions regarding Time and Labor (TL).

 - SQL to be used for updating the Taskgroup and/or Task Profile fields.

-- CMS and the campus work together to identify the appropriate production support database and establish the campus validation timeline.
+- CHRS App Dev and the campus work together to identify the appropriate production support database and establish the campus validation timeline.

 - The campus completes validation and provides signoff.

-- CMS will coordinate internally to have the update applied to production via the CHRS COMR process, which takes place on the second Wednesday of each month, and resolves the ServiceNow ticket.
+- CHRS App Dev will coordinate internally to have the update applied to production via the CHRS COMR process, which takes place on the second Wednesday of each month, and resolves the Optimize Case.

 General: